-This year is the second year the Iceland Writers Retreat has offered the Alumni Award.
+This year is the fourth year the Iceland Writers Retreat has offered Iceland Writers Retreat Alumni Awards.
 This prestigious award is funded in its entirety by generous IWR alumni and friends.
-It gives its recipients full or partial funding to attend the next Retreat, which will take place April 5 to 9, 2017 in Reykjavik.
+It gives its recipients full or partial funding to attend the next Retreat, which will take place April 3 to 7, 2019 in Reykjavik.
 The winners are chosen based on both merit and financial need, and submissions were reviewed by IWR alumni volunteers.
-We received almost 600 applications from around the world and the quality of submissions was extremely high.
+We received over 600 applications from around the world and the quality of submissions was extremely high.

 The other finalists for the prize were (in alphabetical order):

 Virginia Castiglione (Argentina)

 Linda Craig (United States)

 Ivan Darias Alfonso (Austria)

 Margot Douaihy (United States)